enplotz/ienv/README.md

 Make your new bash the default root shell: `sudo dscl . -change /Users/root UserShell /bin/sh /usr/local/bin/bash`.
 You can change to a root account with `sudo -s` and preserve your `$PS1`.

 ### Font

 We also need a NerdFont 🤓 (a font patched with icons).
-For example, I like FiraCode, so I'm using the patched version of it:
+For example, I like FiraCode, so I'm using the patched version of it.
+It also works with `airline` (aligned symbols).
+If you installed the font correctly, you should see a little icon in the title of this readme (and not some garbage).

 ```bash
 curl -O https://github.com/ryanoasis/nerd-fonts/releases/download/v2.0.0/FiraCode.zip